Sabina777/MedHub/README.md

 # MedHub

-MedHub is an online hospital appointment booking system built on the MERN (MongoDB, Express.js, React, Node.js) stack.
+MedHub is an online hospital appointment booking system built using Node.js and MONDODB database.
 It streamlines the process of scheduling medical appointments.

 ## Features